What is God's Wrath?

 “In all their affliction He was afflicted, and the angel of His presence saved them: in His love and in His pity He redeemed them; and He bare them, and carried them all the days of old.
 But they rebelled, and vexed His Holy Spirit: therefore He was turned to be their enemy, and He fought against them.”
 (Isaiah 63:9-10)

 Please do not miss this important point.
 Isaiah is not saying that Christ turned against them when they rebelled.
 He is saying that, because of their rebellion, sin deceived them into believing Christ had turned to be their enemy and fought against them (remember Adam and Eve running and hiding from Him in the Garden).
 Sin was “suppressing the truth” that God is always there for us, waiting for us to cry out to Him in faith.
 Jesus taught that our heavenly Father is always “kind to unthankful and to the evil” (Luke 6:35).
 However, in hiding (veiling) God’s face from us, sin deceives us into believing that God has turned against us.
-As we cling to this lie, God will reluctantly permit us to perceive Him as the One who is afflicting us:
+In doing so, Scripture says that God “made darkness around Him His canopy” (2 Samuel 22:12).
+As we look to God through this darkness (which represents confusion), we perceive Him as the One who is against us and thus the One who is afflicting us.
+Notice verses 26 and 27:

 God seems (or appears) to be tortuous (painfully difficult, twisted, perverse) to those who truly act this way because they see their own face as sin hides the face of God.
 Thus, they interpret all their affliction as being “retributory punishment” from God “for an offense or a crime” that they have committed.
 They project their own fallen sense of justice onto God, and according to their twisted perception, God is turned (twisted) from being an endearing Father to a stern and wrathful judge.
 This is why Paul said: